vincoweb/easy-php-file-info/README.md

 ## Licence
-Unlicesed.
+[Unlicense](http://unlicense.org/).
 You can do what you want.
 Be free!